-We wanted to formulate a supplement that would capture the goodness of beets for promoting healthy nitric oxide function and optimal blood flow.*
+Organic Fermented Beets captures the power of beets for promoting healthy nitric oxide function and optimal blood flow.*

-But while researching beets, we came across an important point…
+While formulating it, we came across an important detail…

-By fermenting the beets, we could potentially increase their beneficial effects and take away one of their major drawbacks.
+By fermenting beets, you can potentially increase their beneficial effects and take away one of their major drawbacks.

 The process of fermenting foods dates back thousands of years.
-Humans discovered that this ancient practice could make foods more digestible and more flavorful.
+Humans discovered anciently that this practice could make foods more digestible and more flavorful.

-Now, we know fermentation can change the nutritional makeup of foods, as it:
+Now, we know that fermentation can actually enhance the nutritional composition of a variety of foods by:

-The fermented whole food beet powder that we use in Organic Fermented Beets is made using a precise, controlled process that interrupts the fermentation at its optimal point.
+We ferment that whole food beet powder that we use in Organic Fermented Beets using a precise, controlled process that interrupts the fermentation at its optimal point.

 Fermentation effectively removes the simple carbs in beets as their glucose content converts to alcohol, which then quickly evaporates.

-This is in stark contrast to some other non-fermented beet powders that may contain high levels of sugars, a potential concern for maintaining healthy blood sugar levels.*
+This sets Organic Fermented Beets apart from other non-fermented beet powders that may contain high levels of sugars, a potential concern for maintaining healthy blood sugar levels.*

 Support Your Healthy Blood Flow and Energy With Organic Fermented Beets*

-If you don’t see the USDA Certified Organic seal on a beet root supplement, you have no assurance that the beets aren’t genetically engineered or don’t contain pesticide or herbicide residues.
+If you don’t see the Certified USDA Organic seal on a beet root supplement, it may contain pesticide or herbicide residues.

-Organic Fermented Beets is made only with USDA Certified Organic beets.
-The beets are grown under conditions that satisfy the tough auditing of the USDA National Organic Program (NOP).
+So we formulated Organic Fermented Beets to contain only Certified USDA Organic beets, grown to standards that satisfy the tough auditing of the USDA National Organic Program (NOP).

-This means you are getting high-quality Certified Organic Beet Root Powder that isn't laden with herbicides, pesticides and fertilizers not approved by the NOP.
+This means you get high-quality Certified Organic Beet Root Powder that isn't laden with artificial chemical herbicides, pesticides and fertilizers.

 By supporting healthy nitric oxide function and healthy blood flow throughout your body, you can potentially reach levels of energy you’ve never attained before – or help regain levels you’ve enjoyed in the past.*